-When you're rich, there's no need to hobnob with the common folk.
-The elite join private clubs, where they can socialize exclusively with others in their tax bracket.
+When you’re rich, there’s no need to hobnob with the common folk.
+Wealthy people join private clubs because it provides a place where they might be able to socialize with people in the same tax bracket.

 For example, Donald Trump’s Mar-a-Lago Club in Palm Beach, Fla. boasts on its website that it “provides the highest privileges and an elite lifestyle reserved for a select few.”
 Membership comes with a $200,000 initiation fee, along with $14,000 in annual dues and a minimum food spend of $2,000 per year, according to Town & Country.

 When you don’t have the cash to join the upper crust at a private club, you still have options.
 Consider buying a family pool pass so your brood can have unlimited access to community swimming pools all summer long.
 Rates vary by municipality, but shouldn’t cost more than around $200.

 For those who have the money, buying a restaurant or vineyard can serve as a fun hobby of sorts.
 For example, Rupert Murdoch purchased a $28.8 million property in the ritzy Bel-Air neighborhood of Los Angeles in 2013 that includes Moraga Vineyards.

 You might not be able to buy an eatery or vineyard of your own, but you could join the wine club at Murdoch’s Moraga Vineyards, where annual membership fees start at $1,566.
 More realistically, you could just go out to dinner at a nice restaurant or purchase a fancy bottle of wine on special occasions.
 Better yet — eat at one of these celebrity-owned restaurants.